seanmccann/zen-plaid/README.md

-# plaid-ruby
+# zen-plaid

-Ruby gem wrapper for the Plaid API.
+A zen Ruby gem wrapper for the Plaid API.
 For more details, please see the [full API documentation](https://plaid.com/docs).

 The original gem sucked and this one rocks.
 Thanks to Stripe for borrowing some RestClient wrapper code and ideas.